leggsimon/next/docs/overview/bugs.md

 ---
 layout: default
-title: Logging bugs and defects
+title: Logging defects
 section: Overview
 permalink: /docs/overview/bugs/
 ---

-# Logging bugs and defects
+# Logging defects

 You think you've found a problem or defect on Next and wonder what to do?
 Here's some guidance from the team.